 To establish co-occurrence patterns among the lichen species, fine scale distribution data were collected for epiphytic lichen associated with P. angustifolia in both the wild stand in May 2012 and the common garden in October 2010 and May 2011.
 Previous work in this system has shown that there is a total of fourteen species, Xanthomendoza galericulata, X. montana, Caloplaca holocarpa, Candelariella subdeflexa, Rinodina glauca, Lecanora hagenii, Lecanora (unknown species), Phyciella melanchra, Physcia adscendens, Physcia undulata, Phaeophyscia orbicularis, Phaeophyscia ciliata, Melanelia subolivacea, Meanelia elegantula, including both crustose and foliose lichen species (Lamit et al. 2013).
 All of these species could be identified in the field with the exception of Physica and Physciella species, as distinguishing these species was difficult in the field due to the often small thallus size.
 Given this and the general tendency for these species to function similariy, we combined them into a generic category, which we designated Phys.
 On each tree, presence or absence of each lichen species was assessed in 50 total 1 cm2 cells arrayed in a checkerboard pattern inside each of two adjacent 10 cm by 10 cm quadrats. centered at 50 cm and 85 cm from ground level.
 The checkerboard sampling pattern was chosen to isolate each cell based on an average thallus size of 1 cm2.
 Samples were restricted to the northern aspect of the trunk to maximize the abundance of lichen and control for the effect of aspect.

-As previous studies by Lamit et al. (2011 & 2013) had shown that bark texture or roughness was a good predictor of lichen composition and that it had an underlying genetic basis, we chose to focus on bark roughness as a predictor of co-occurrence patterns.
+As previous studies by Lamit et al. (2011 & 2013) have shown that bark texture or roughness was a good predictor of lichen composition and that it had an underlying genetic basis, we chose to focus on bark roughness as a predictor of co-occurrence patterns.
 The bark roughness of each tree was observed within the same quadrats used to sample the co-occurrence patterns on each tree in both the wild stand and the common garden.
 Rough bark was defined as any disruption of the outermost layer of tissue, which in early stages of growth is typically smooth and white (Lamit et al. 2011).
 The presence of rough bark was visually assessed within every 1 cm2 cell (100 cm2 total).
 Thus, the percent of rough bark was equal to the total number of cells containing rough bark.

 In the wild stand, two additional tree traits were observed: canopy cover and tree age.
 Percent canopy cover was quantified using a spherical densiometer (Forestry Suppliers, Inc.).
 Densiometer readings were taken at 1 m distance from the trunk on the northern side of each tree.
 Tree age data was obtained from Lamit et al. 2013.
-Briefly, tree cores were taken at a height of 1 m using a increment borer (Forestry Suppliers, Inc.).
+Briefly, tree cores were taken at a height of 1 m using an increment borer (Forestry Suppliers, Inc.).
 Annual growth rings were counted at 200X magnification using a dissection microscope (Zeiss).

 Network and Null-Model Based Co-occurrence Modeling

-Stand level dependence network models were generated for both the wild stand and the garden using the methods of Araujo et al. (2011).
+Stand-level dependence network models were generated for both the wild stand and the garden using the methods of Araujo et al. (2011).
 This method uses conditional probability to compare the observed to the expected frequency of co-occurrences between all pairs of species.
 The method produces a matrix of statistically significant dependency values for each dataset.
 Here it is important to note that each dependency value is the probability of co-occurrence relative to the probability of occurrence across the entire sample, and, therefore, it can produce two different values for each species pair.
-The result is a matrix that defines a network of significant relationships between species based on the degree to which they occur with or without another species relative to that species occurring at all.
+The result is a matrix that defines a network of significant relationships between species based on the degree to which they occur with or without another species, relative to that species occurring at all.